PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 15:42:30
+Last updated: 2024-04-02 15:43:33
-Random Quote: Never, never, never give up. - Winston Churchill
+Random Quote: No one has ever become poor by giving. - Anne Frank